Atarity/Lightpack-hardware/README.md

 Lightpack-hardware
 ==================

 Lightpack hardware schematics and layouts in CAD Eagle 6+ .
-This repo is private by reason of R&amp;D.
+This repo was starts privately by reason of R&amp;D.

 -------------------------
 All updates stores in [CHANGELOG] (/Atarity/Lightpack-hardware/blob/master/CHANGELOG) file
-* L &mdash; LUT version
+* L &mdash; DIY versions
-* T &mdash; Taiwan version
+* T &mdash; mass-production preview versions

 No GERBERs, no extension-hashed backups.
-All research and derivatives in the branches.
+All research and derivatives in branches.